Frequently Asked Questions

 Can I qualify for subsidies even if I don’t pay taxes?

 Yes.
 However, if you receive an advanced premium tax credit then you will be required to complete a tax return, even if your income is below the tax filing threshold.

 Is anyone exempt from the health insurance requirement?

-If you did not have health care coverage starting January 1, 2016, you may be subject to a penalty unless you qualify for one of the following exemptions:
+If you did not have health care coverage starting January 1, 2017, you may be subject to a penalty when you file your taxes, unless you qualify for one of the following exemptions:

 - you are a member of a federally recognized Native American tribe